Read-later for newsletters doesn't work. Here's what does.

 The theory is sound: you save things when you see them and read them when you have time.
 In practice, the pile grows faster than you read it.
 Every week brings new issues from the newsletters you follow.
 Each one gets flagged, starred, or saved with good intentions.
 None of it gets read.

-After a few months you have hundreds of saved articles and a vague sense of obligation every time you open your read-later app.
+After a few months you have hundreds of saved articles and a vague sense of obligation every time you open your reading app.
 The pile isn't a reading list — it's a monument to things you meant to get to.

 Why passive saving fails for newsletters